Facebook X (Twitter) Pinterest Instagram

 Cuba might not strike you as the safest place to be traveling solo, but after walking around Havana and the beaches by myself for two weeks, I can say that I really wasn’t worried the whole time.
 Well, besides when a guard stopped me and asked what country I was from.
 Definitely thought I was going to jail for being unaccompanied for a second there.

-Tips-for Traveling Solo in CubaBut regardless, with any solo traveling expedition, you should always take some pre-cautions, and research what it’s like to be alone in places like Cuba…where no one speaks English, credit and debit cards are not accepted, and Wifi is almost non-existent.
+Tips-For traveling solo in CubaBut regardless, with any solo traveling expedition, you should always take some pre-cautions, and research what it’s like to be alone in places like Cuba…where no one speaks English, credit and debit cards are not accepted, and Wifi is almost non-existent.
 Here’s what I gathered from traveling solo in Cuba!

 1. Learn Basic Spanish Phrases